-Recording the story in film of a Scottish born Australian hero who became a voice for young men and women who died ignored in their 20s and 30's
+Recording the story of a Scottish born Australian hero who became a voice for young men and women who died, ignored in their 20s and 30's right here in Australia.

 Project Patricia is our way of helping to record her story for the benefit of the Australian community.